Basavarajsm2102/MLOPS-proj-2/README.md

 ### 21. Data Transformation Component
 - Follow the same workflow as step 17 to implement the **Data Transformation** component.
 - Add `estimator.py` to the `entity` folder.
-  🔧 Prepares insurance data for model training.
+  🔧 Prepares insurance data for model training in the MLOps pipeline.

 ---